HolyCorn-Software/system/system-changes.md

-Improved client error reporting
-Updated to the latest version of html-hc, featuring better documentation, and bug fixes
+Updated to the latest version of html-hc featuring new widgets exposed more classes to be made globally available to code that run in faculties.
+For example HTTPServer (system/http/server.js) is now globally available